jayoung/MalikLab_bioinformaticsResources/notes/bioinformatics_tools_not_curated.md

 LexicMap - if you want to search millions of prokaryotic genomes at once, blast can be too slow.
 This is a quicker alternative.

+[Elastic-blast](https://blast.ncbi.nlm.nih.gov/doc/elastic-blast/overview.html#overview) tool from NCBI allows us to run searches on AWS (or google cloud), in parallel - should be better/quicker than remote blastn.
+[Quickstart guide](https://blast.ncbi.nlm.nih.gov/doc/elastic-blast/quickstart-aws.html#quickstart-aws).
+It will cost some money.

 ## LOGAN search (SRA)

 LOGAN search to search SRA database using kmers